merecarvill/mastermind/README.md

 ### Brief description of the classes:

 - **Mastermind:** Runs the game, keeps track of the customizeable rules.
-- **GameInterface:** Handles the command line interface for the game.
+- **MastermindInterface:** Handles the command line interface for the game.
 - **MastermindAI:** Handles logic and functions of the computer player.
 - **GuessChecker:** Handles comparing guesses to a code and returning feedback about matching, missing, or close elements.